SharpQin/beauty/README.md

 - payment-service - Charges the customer's credit card or integrate with third part payment.
 - shipping-service - Gives shipping cost estimates based on goods and the received address.
 Manage the delivery status.
 - notification-service - Notify user by email, sms or third part interface.
+- common - Shared by all microservices.
+Provide DTOs for Openfeign invocation and Message Objects for Kafka communication.

-- beauty-frontend-web - Frontend web which link to gateway for management user.
+- [beauty-frontend-web](https://github.com/SharpQin/beauty-frontend-web) - Frontend web which link to gateway for management user.
 - beauty-frontend-market-web - Frontend web which link to gatewaymk for customer.

 ## Features